Rath2601/spring-core/runtime_web_containers.md

 | Modern JAR   | Fat JAR | Embedded Tomcat       | Kubernetes, Cloud Run    |
 | Serverless   | JAR/Docker | No dedicated server | AWS Lambda              |

+1. Spring web application --> deployed on Tomcat (servlet container), Websphere/Glassfish (Application server)
+2. Jakarta EE application --> deployed only on application servers which internally has servlet containers
+3. Springboot application --> No need to deploy at all , we can directly run application.
+We can also override that and use external Tomcat (servlet container), Websphere/Glassfish (Application server) based on usage
 ---

 ### Packaging Formats